ucrbioinfo/AMPS/README.md

 1. <code> -p, --prfiles_address: address to the file containing the cytosine profiles. a tab separated file, each row is the methylation level of neighboring Cytosines, required</code>
 2. <code> -mdl, --model_address: trained model address, required</code>
 3. <code> -on, --organism_name: sample name, for saving the files</code>

+The output is a text file containing a binary vector saved in <code> ./output/ </code> folder.

 ### GeneBody methylation